Skip to content

 Using Structs (recommended)

-Structs and Messages are almost like living TL-B schemas.
-Which means that they’re, essentially, TL-B schemas expressed in maintainable, verifiable and user-friendly Tact code.
+Structs and Messages are almost like living TL-B schemas, meaning they are essentially TL-B schemas expressed in maintainable, verifiable, and user-friendly Tact code.

-It is strongly recommended to use them and their methods like Struct.toCell() and Struct.fromCell() instead of manually constructing and parsing cells, as this allows for much more declarative and self-explanatory contracts.
+It is strongly recommended to use them and their methods, such as Struct.toCell() and Struct.fromCell(), instead of manually constructing and parsing cells, as this allows for much more declarative and self-explanatory contracts.

-The examples of manual parsing above could be re-written using Structs, with descriptive names of fields if one so desires:
+The examples of manual parsing above can be rewritten using Structs, with descriptive names for fields if desired:

 // First Struct